 5) Do Some Stretches before Bed

 Exercising before bed is not recommended as you can quickly find yourself wide awake from the adrenaline rush.
-However, simple stretches before bed can reduce sciatica pain.
+However, simple stretches before bed can reduce sleeping with sciatica pain.
 Many of these stretches can be done on your bed, so you don’t even need to wake up for them.
 These are the best stretches for sciatica: